Top of Page

 3. Decide on Health Insurance Coverage

 NSU requires all students to carry adequate health insurance coverage.
 Therefore, all students are automatically enrolled in the NSU Student Health Insurance Plan upon registration, and their student account is charged for the applicable student insurance fee.
 Students who already have health insurance must opt out of the university’s plan each academic year by the given waiver deadline.
-For students starting in the fall, the waiver deadline is September 1.
-For details and access to the online waiver, visit nova.edu/studentinsurance.

 4. Monitor Your NSU Email Daily

-All important notices from the Office of the University Bursar are sent to your @mynsu.nova.edu email, including warnings about approaching late fee deadlines, your monthly NSU eBill statement, tax information, and more.
+All important notices from the Office of the University Bursar are sent to your @mynsu.nova.edu email, including warnings about approaching late fee deadlines, your monthly NSU eBill notice, tax information, and more.
 Check your NSU email regularly to make sure you don't miss out on important information.
 NSU email is the university’s official means of communicating with students, along with SharkLink.

 5. Opt-in to Bursar Text Alerts